RodneyShag/Recording/readme.md

 # Creating Depth

 - __Depth__ is the sensation that some sounds are further away, while others are closer to the listener.
+- __Don't have everything loud and up front__ because then there's no depth in the mix.
+If everything is loud, then nothing stands out.

 ### Sound Distance